yochannah/carpentries.org/pages/membership.md

 ### Frequently Asked Questions

-Please consult our [Membership FAQ page](/member_faq) for more information about memberships, technical workshops, and instructor training workshops.
+Please consult our [Membership FAQ page](/member_faq) for more information about memberships, workshops, and instructor training.

 ### Notes